misiektoja/lastfm_monitor/README.md

 # lastfm_monitor

-lastfm_monitor is a Python script which allows for real-time monitoring of Last.fm users music activity.
+lastfm_monitor is a Python tool which allows for real-time monitoring of Last.fm users music activity.

 ## Features